Find Nursing & Retirement Homes in Alaska

 Search 18 nursing homes, retirement homes and skilled nursing facilities

 There are 18 licensed nursing homes in Alaska for 2020.
-From this page you can locate a retirement facility or nursing home near you in Alaska and get help with skilled nursing as well as short-term rehabilitation or general daily help.
+From this page you can locate a retirement facility or nursing home near you in Alaska and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
 For older adults in Alaska who need 24/7 nursing care services or need a retirement home, locate the right facility in Alaska by searching or browsing our listings.

 Alaska may be a cold state, but it is one of unique beauty all around.
 From the glaciers to the mountains, there is no place left untouched with beauty and wonder.
 There is no guessing as to why many people choose to send their loved ones into Alaska nursing homes.
 There are many nursing home facilities around the state.
 Many of the best ones in are in places such as Anchorage, Homer, and Soldotna.